- What is colorectal cancer?

-Long-term smokers are more likely than non-smokers to develop and die from colorectal cancer.
-Smoking is a well-known cause of lung cancer, but it is also linked to other cancers, like colorectal.
-If you smoke, you can learn about stopping in our Guide to Quitting Smoking
+People who have smoked for a long time are more likely than non-smokers to develop and die from colorectal cancer.
+Smoking is a well-known cause of lung cancer, but it’s also linked to other cancers, like colorectal cancer.
+If you smoke and would like to learn more about quitting, see our Guide to Quitting Smoking.

 Heavy alcohol use

-Colorectal cancer has been linked to the heavy use of alcohol.
+Colorectal cancer has been linked to heavy alcohol use.
 Limiting alcohol use to no more than 2 drinks a day for men and 1 drink a day for women could have many health benefits, including a lower risk of colorectal cancer.